donbright/rust-lang-cheat-sheet/README.md

 ```

 Another way is to use Enum variants for the different node types, then you dont
-even need to use Option at all
+even need to use Option at all.
+See below for more on how Enums work in Rust.

 ```rust
 enum Node { Branch(Box<Node>,Box<Node>), Leaf(char) }